Study in Malaysia

 2) Fill in the application form electronically and attach all the documents here.

 You will also need to go through a thorough medical check done by a doctor.
-The medical check should not be done more than one month before the start of the semester.
+The medical check should not be done more than a month before the start of the semester.
 You can find the health check form here.
 Only UPM health check form can be approved.
 You can either do the medical check in your home country or at the destination for the price of 200 MYR (approx. 50 EUR).
-Please send it to us and bring together with the other documents to Malaysia.
+Please send it to us and bring it with you to Malaysia, as well.
 If the student is not completely healthy, UPM has the right to cancel the study abroad placement.

 We will send you the official acceptance letter before the study abroad program and the transcript of records from University of Malaya when you have finished your studies in Asia.
 Please write down a permanent address where you wish to receive the documents.

 You will be asked to pay a application fee (50 €) after handing in your application.
-If UPM doesn't approve you in the program, you can apply to our other host universities outside of Malaysia without a second registration fee and get approved within a week.
-Registration fee is nonrefundable.
-We will send the invoice of the program fee (950 €) around 1,5 months before the start of the semester.
+If UPM doesn't approve you in the program, you can apply to one of our other host universities outside of Malaysia without a second registration fee and get approved within a week.
+The registration fee is nonrefundable.
+We will send the invoice of the program fee (1190 €) around 1,5 months before the start of the semester.
 It's advised to apply as soon as possible.
 Please read through our terms and conditions.

 Extra information [back to top]